 Both soda and water bottles have the same plastic pollution issue, but the latter is something that’s completely avoidable.
 Overall, people that purchase bottled water are buying something that they already pay for monthly at home.
 There’s filtering options available to put on kitchen faucets or many refrigerators have filters installed and can distribute clean water.
 For those that don’t enjoy drinking from a plastic bottle, glass and metal options can even keep the water colder when on the go.

 Filtered water also provides benefits over purified or distilled water.
 These filters only remove contaminants from tap or well water and keep minerals that are healthy for you.
 While purchasing bottled water at work is convenient, having to purchase it in bulk to save money and recycling it later is a lot of work.
-The biggest advantage is when using filtered water instead of bottled water.
+The biggest advantage is saving nearly $1,600 per year when using filtered water instead of bottled water.